The bottle palm tree is an interesting specimen.

-The triple bottle palm tree, you see in the photo below, was taken at a hardware store in Cabarete, Puerto Plata Province, Dominican Republic.
+The triple bottle palm trees you see in the photo that was taken at a hardware store in Cabarete, Puerto Plata Province, Dominican Republic.

 This little trio is somewhat unusual.
 I hadn't ever seen another group growing like this before.

 You can also see that this beautiful arrangement is currently living in a pot.

 The fellows at the hardware store keep them watered, and happy.

 The new owner of these bottle palms is having his house built now and plans to use these plants as the center piece of his front yard.

 I can’t blame him; they are a conversation piece to say the least.